 Psychologists

-Dr Tania Pietrzak is a clinical psychologist and has over 24 years of experience providing cutting edge evidence based therapy to support wellbeing.
+Dr Tania Pietrzak is a clinical psychologist and a registered behaviour support practitioner and has over 24 years of experience providing cutting edge evidence based therapy to support wellbeing.
 We offer friendly, affordable, comprehensive mental health care for clients of all ages across a range of diverse mental health issues.

 Dr Tania Pietrzak is registered with the Psychology Board of Australia, the Australian Psychological Society (Clinical College and Board Approved Supervisor) and is an eligible Medicare, Work Cover, DVA and TAC Provider.